slysherz/vscode-comment-box/README.md

 `bottomEdgeToken` | Characters that are used to draw bottom edge of the box.
 The entire bottom edge is skipped when this is set to an empty string.
 `leftEdgeToken` | Characters that are used to draw left edge of the box.
 `rightEdgeToken` | Characters that are used to draw right edge of the box.
+`fillingToken` | Characters that are used to fill the space between the text and the edges.
 `boxWidth` | The width of the comment box.
 When set to 0, it will automatically pick the smallest possible value.
-`fillingToken` | Characters that are used to fill the space between the text and the edges.
+`maxEndColumn` | The max column where a comment box can end at.
+When set to 0, it can end anywhere.
 `removeEmptyLines` | When set to 'true', skips drawing lines that are empty.
 `ignoreOuterIndentation` | When set to 'false', the box is placed in a way that matches the indentation of the text being commented.
 Works best when 'extendSelection' is enabled.
 `ignoreInnerIndentation` | When set to 'false', the text inside the box will keep the same relative indentation between the lines.
-Requires `textAlignment` to be set to 'left'.
+Requires 'textAlignment' to be set to 'left'.
 `hidden` | When set to true, this style won't appear in commands like 'using style' commands.
 It can still be used in 'basedOn', or with a specific keybind.
+`basedOn` | Name of the style or styles this one is based on.
+Inherits all properties from the given styles.

 ### Style examples